Furnace Repair Checklist

 - Find the breaker marked “furnace” or “heat,” and make sure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” position.

-- With one hand, firmly flip the breaker to the “on” spot.
-If the breaker immediately trips and pops back to “off,” leave it alone and call an expert from Oak Grove Heating & Air Conditioning at 601-292-9763 immediately.
+- With one hand, firmly flip the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and call an expert from Oak Grove Heating & Air Conditioning at 601-292-9763 immediately.

 No matter your furnace’s age or brand, it has at minimum one regular wall switch placed on or near it.